I GO DOWN TO THE SHORE

 “The most regretful people on earth are those who felt the call to creative work, who felt their own creative power restive and uprising, and gave to it neither power nor time.”

-How to hedge against that hazard is what beloved poet Mary Oliver (b.
-September 10, 1935) explores in a wonderful piece titled “Of Power and Time,” found in the altogether enchanting Upstream: Selected Essays (public library).
+How to hedge against that hazard is what Mary Oliver explores in a wonderful piece titled “Of Power and Time,” found in Upstream: Selected Essays.

 It is a silver morning like any other.
 I am at my desk.
 Then the phone rings, or someone raps at the door.
 I am deep in the machinery of my wits.
 Reluctantly I rise, I answer the phone or I open the door.
 And the thought which I had in hand, or almost in hand, is gone.
 Creative work needs solitude.
 It needs concentration, without interruptions.
 It needs the whole sky to fly in, and no eye watching until it comes to that certainty which it aspires to, but does not necessarily have at once.
 Privacy, then.
 A place apart — to pace, to chew pencils, to scribble and erase and scribble again.